larryhastings/correlate/README.md

 How it works: you submit your two datasets to **correlate**, showing it each value and mining the data and metadata for "keys" that map to that value.
-You then set it to work.
+You then set **correlate** to work.
 It thinks for a while, then produces its best guess as to how to match the two sets.
 And its best guess is... hey, that's pretty good!

 In essense, **correlate** uses the uniqueness of keys as clues to find its matches.
 If there's a key present in both datasets, but it only maps